Skip to Main Content

 What is an MBA student loan?

-MBA student loans are loans that can help you pay for the cost of your Master of Business Administration (MBA).
-They typically have flexible repayment terms and can be used for tuition, fees, housing, books, supplies and more.
+MBA student loans are loans that can help you pay for the cost of your Master of Business Administration (MBA) and typically have flexible repayment terms.
+These private student loans can be used for tuition, fees, housing, books, supplies and more.
 Some lenders allow you to defer payments during your degree and internship.
 Rates range from about 4 percent to 16 percent.

 How do MBA loans work?